A country’s leadership problems could also be described as a parenting problem. Here’s why I say this …

-For example, if we compare the country’s citizens to a family (wouldn’t it be wonderful if we were one happy family?), who would be the parents and who would be the children in this metaphor?
-My sense is that the Business community would be the parents and the dependants – or children – would be … government.
-That’s right.
-Parents provide the money that children use and, like the parents in a family, the Business community provides all the revenue that government uses.
+Because of my work with families and parenting, I tend to see many parallels between family dynamics and civic life.
+For example, if we compare a country’s citizens to a family, who would be the parents and who would be the children in this comparison?
+My sense is that the taxpayers (the Business community and personal taxpayers) would be the parents, and the adult children – like the 41-year-old son – would be … government.
+The reason for my answer is that parents provide the money that children use and, whether government likes it or not, like the parents in a family, the business community and the nation’s personal taxpayers provide the revenue that government spends.

 Surely it makes sense for those who provide the finances (the parents) to have a say in how those funds are used, particularly if they are being abused?
 Ever heard the saying, “He who pays the piper calls the tune”?

-As a country, we are therefore no different from the mother with the 41-year-old son who was spending, wasting and in fact stealing her money.
+Most countries are therefore no different from the mother with the 41-year-old son who was spending, wasting and in fact stealing her money.

 It won’t help pointing at the children and complaining about what they’ve done with our money.
 We all know that children who have not had to work to earn their own money don’t treat money they’re given with the same respect as if they had had to work for it.
-While no accountability is required by Business as to how our money gets spent, do we think those who haven’t had to work for that money are suddenly going to apologise and promise never to waste it again?
+While no accountability is required by taxpayers as to how our money gets spent, do we think those who haven’t had to work for that money are suddenly going to apologise and promise never to waste it again?